-Read what other Viator.com travelers think about the 4x4 Hatta Day Trip to Heritage Village and Desert Rocks.
+Read what other Viator.com travelers think about the Hatta Heritage Village and UAE Desert Tour by 4x4 from Dubai.
 What they loved, what they liked and what they think could be improved, it's all here to help you make the most of your next trip.

 It was a very good trip, very informative and interesting.
 Enjoyed it .
 Only one thing we were not told to take our passports with us resulting having to turn back for them.

 This tour gives you a good impression of the desert in different forms.

 Guide was good and kept up his commentary throughout the tour.
 However tour was rushed and allowing just 15 minutes to explore Hatta Village was disappointing.
 The net result was that the tour was completed in 6 hours as against the 7 hours indicated on the web.